 Meaning, rather, comes from the way the statement is said.
 How the words are said can give you some insight into why they came from your child's mouth.
 Pay attention to how the words are said: are they angry or sad?
 Understanding how your child is truly feeling is the start of knowing how you should react.

 Your reaction should not fall under the second reason why your child said those dreaded words.
 When your child says this phrase as an attempt to get you to feel like they feel, they are likely waiting for a certain reaction.
 The anger-fueled words might initially make you angry.
 Since this is what your child is likely looking for, it is best not to respond in this way.
 Responding properly is key to preventing the statement from being repeated in the future.
 You are setting an example with how you respond.

 A Parent's Response

 Once you and your little one are on the same level, you can express your understanding.
 You might say, "I understand that you are feeling angry," or "I can see how sad you're feeling."
 If you know exactly why your child is feeling this way, help to explain it to them.
-This could include saying, "You're upset because I won't allow any more screen time and that made you feel mad."
-Your child might know that they are mad, but are unsure why or how to express that anger in a structured way.
-By teaching your child to express their feelings in the most straightforward of ways - by saying it - you can help them to identify the cause of their anger and encourage the skill of talking about their feelings.
+This could include saying, "You're upset because I won't allow any more screen time, and that made you feel mad."
+Your child might know that they are mad but are unsure why or how to express that anger in a structured way.
+By teaching your child to express their feelings in the most straightforward ways - by saying it - you can help them identify the cause of their anger and encourage the skill of talking about their feelings.

-By helping your child to identify the cause of his or her anger you can better prepare them to handle emotions in the future.
-Many adults today keep their feelings bottled up because they were never taught how to explain what they feel.
+By helping your child to identify the cause of their anger, you can better prepare them to handle emotions in the future.
+Today, many adults keep their feelings bottled up because they were never taught how to explain what they feel.
 Failing to address emotion at any age can be difficult in relationships.